 THE BEAN BELT

-If you found your way to this page, then the odds are that you are looking to better understand the differences in the different regions in which our beloved coffee beans are grown.
-When it comes to beans, there are two main types: Arabica, which makes up about 70% of the market, and Robusta, which makes up the remainder.
+If you found your way to this page, then the odds are that you want to understand better the differences in the regions where our beloved coffee beans are grown.
+Regarding beans, there are two main types: Arabica, which makes up about 70% of the market, and Robusta, which makes up the remainder.
 The big difference between the two is in where each is grown.
-Because Robusta is most often grown in higher temperatures, the beans tend to be more bitter.
+Because Robusta is most often produced in higher temperatures, the beans tend to be more bitter.
 Additionally, they contain about 50% more caffeine than Arabica.
-There are good areas and bad areas for growing coffee, with the prime real estate known as the Bean Belt.
-That’s a latitudinal space roughly bound by the Tropics of Cancer and Capricorn — and within that swath of land, there’s a whole lot of coffee diversity.
+There are good and bad areas for growing coffee, with the prime real estate known as the Bean Belt.
+That’s a latitudinal space roughly bound by the Tropics of Cancer and Capricorn — and within that swath of land, there’s a lot of coffee diversity.

 At the top of that belt is Central America.
 Most coffees in this region are harvested from Costa Rica, Guatemala, Honduras, El Salvador, and Nicaragua.
 Described as having a clean and bright taste with good acidity, coffees from this region are often considered a sort of everyman’s coffee: exceptionally well-balanced and mild to medium in body.
 Remember that red plastic container of coffee in your fridge?
 It’s pretty much all from here.
 That said, there’s plenty of high-grade Central American coffee being served in specialty coffee shops around the country.